hacs/documentation/source/docs/use/configuration/basic.md

 ## Setting up the HACS integration

-Follow these steps to set up the HACS integration and authenticate it against the GitHub API.
+Follow these steps to set up the HACS integration and authenticate it with GitHub.

 ### Prerequisites